tatenda263/petrophysics/README.md

 ![image](https://github.com/user-attachments/assets/4edc8c17-afb6-4a1b-974d-e2e052b0c16c)

-In 3D, the 25 samples generated are shown below:
+Paraview was then used to view the 25 samples generated in 3D as shown below:

 ![image](https://github.com/user-attachments/assets/a9e7a156-a1a3-436b-861c-f80f2c6fc1cc)